ajm113/OpenTor-X/README.md

 # Intro

-OpenTorX is a open source content index website, freely available for anyone to use for personal or comercial use under the MIT license.
+OpenTorX is a open source content index website, freely available for anyone to use for personal or commercial use under the MIT license.

 ![preview](https://raw.githubusercontent.com/ajm113/Open-Tor-X/master/preview.png)

 I'll be setting up a demo sometime soon.

+# Features

+- Ability to use different types of database engines. i.e mysql, mysqli, postgre, odbc, mssql, sqlite, oci8
+- Search categories and keywords! i.e "Anime:twintails"
+- Loads fast using jQuery, and Skeleton.css and query caching!
+- Easy personalization to your liking!

 # Requirements